 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-The child support agency will not take federal tax refunds if any of the following are true:
+The child support office will not take a parent's federal tax refund if any of the following are true:

-When the arrears owed to the custodial parent are eligible for an offset, the child support agency sends the custodial parent a Notice of Federal Tax Intercept Fee.
+When the arrears owed to the custodial parent are eligible for an offset, the child support office sends the custodial parent a Notice of Federal Tax Intercept Fee.

-When the child support agency receives the offset funds, it applies the money to the cases that qualify for a federal tax refund offset.
-The funds are held before releasing to pay the custodial parent.
+When the child support office receives the offset funds, it applies the money to all of the parent's cases that qualify for a federal tax refund offset.
+The office may hold the funds for up to six months before releasing a payment to the custodial parent.

-The state child support agency holds funds received from the offset of a single federal tax refund for arrears owed to the custodial parent for 30 days before releasing to the custodial parent.
+The state child support office holds funds received from the offset of a single federal tax refund for arrears owed to the custodial parent for 30 days before releasing to the custodial parent.

-The state child support agency holds funds received from the offset of a joint federal tax refund for six months to allow time for the non-obligated spouse to file an Injured Spouse Claim with the Internal Revenue Service (IRS).
+The state child support office holds funds received from the offset of a joint federal tax refund for six months to allow time for the non-obligated spouse of the parent who owes arrears to file an Injured Spouse Claim with the Internal Revenue Service (IRS).

-If the noncustodial parent filed a joint tax return with a spouse, the non-obligated spouse can file an Injured Spouse Claim.
-An Injured Spouse Claim prorates refunds from joint tax returns so the non-obligated spouse’s portion of the tax refund is not used to pay the noncustodial parent’s child support obligation.
+If the parent who owes arrears filed joint tax return with a spouse, the non-obligated spouse can file an Injured Spouse Claim.
+The claim prorates refunds from joint tax returns so the non-obligated spouses portion of the refund is not used to pay the noncustodial parents child support obligation.

-The non-obligated spouse must file IRS Form 8379 to claim their portion of the joint tax refund.
-For questions about this form, call the IRS at (800) 829-1040.
+The non-obligated spouse must file IRS Form 8379 to claim their portion of the refund.
+For questions about this form, call the IRS at 800-829-1040.